potherca/WeCamp/2015/day-four/README.md

 ## Barbecue

 After the Pirate Games had finished there was time to drink, socialize and barbecue.
-I had the privilidge of talking to the nice folks from [Studio Bleep], who took care of creating [avatars for all the coaches].
+I had the privilege of talking to the nice folks from [Studio Bleep], who took care of creating [avatars for all the coaches].

 [![avatars for all the coaches](http://studiobleep.com/wp-content/uploads/2015/07/wecamp2015-1844x660.jpg "avatars for all the coaches")][avatars for all the coaches]